 He is an architect educated at the Architectural Association School of Architecture in London.
 He practiced architecture in London and Hong Kong and has been a member of ARCUK (now the ARB), RIBA and HKIA.
-While in Hong Kong, he was employed by YRM and Apple Computer Hong Kong; a founder of PC Plus, an IBM PC dealership specializing in Computer Aided Design, the Hong Kong Macintosh User Group and the Asian Venture Capital Journal; and a member of the IEEE and the HKCS.
-He also served as a board member of the Sports Assiciation for the Physically Handicapped.
-His primary endeavor was computer-aided design consultant at CAD-Asia.
+While in Hong Kong, he was employed by YRM and Apple Computer Hong Kong; a founder of PC Plus, an Apple and an IBM PC dealership specializing in Computer Aided Design; a founder of the Hong Kong Macintosh User Group and of the Asian Venture Capital Journal; and a member of the IEEE and the HKCS.
+He was a competitive swimmer and also served as a board member with the Hong Kong Sports Association for the Physically Handicapped.
+His primary endeavor was founder and CEO of a computer-aided design consultancy: CAD-Asia.

 Theo was awarded the English Channel Swimming Association’s Van Audernaerde Prize for Best Disabled Swim in 1980.
 In 2006 he was awarded first place for fastest disabled swimmer in the annual “Escape from Alcatraz” competition.

 In the 1990’s he was Program Manager at Autodesk for AutoCAD Releases 13, 14 and the beginning of Release 2000.
 Subsequently he has implemented web sites for a number of artists, start-ups and various worthy organizations and has been an angel to a number of start-ups.

 From 2001 to 2008 he was a member of the Board of Advisers of the Peggy Guggenheim Collection in Venice and was designer and webmaster of their web site from 2001 to 2004.